illeniall239/Dastaan-Portal/PRD.md

   * Failed/Abandoned

 - Tracks:
-  * Number of negotiation rounds
+  * Number of contract terms rounds
-  * Duration of negotiation
+  * Duration of contract terms
   * Changes made to terms
   * Who made each change